fjsousa/think-again/6_01-reasoning-from-venn-diagrams.md

 |F  |F  |T        |

 ###Ex.1
-John is riding his bike SPooG Jill is walking to the park.
+- John is riding his bike SPooG Jill is walking to the park.
-Jill is walking to the park.
+- Jill is walking to the park.
-Therefore, John is riding his bicycle.
+- Therefore, John is riding his bicycle.

+or:

 - 1. P SPooG Q
 - 2. Q